Whitsunday Island Sailing

 This is our planet Earth’s largest aquatic playground, and is home to many species of corals, fish and marine life to ensure you have a memorable Whitsundays holiday

-Airlie Beach acts as the gateway to the breathtaking Whitsundays, with all of our charter yachts departing daily from Abell Point Marina.
+Airlie Beach acts as the gateway to the breathtaking Whitsundays, with all of our charter yachts departing daily from Coral Sea Marina.

 The Whitsundays are continental islands and part of the Cumberland Group.

 Formed approximately 10,000 years ago, the Whitsundays were originally mountain ranges cut off from the mainland during the dramatic melting of polar ice caps.

 The marine life in the Whitsunday Islands area equals the best anywhere along the Reef.

 The seas rose about 100 metres, and created the perfect environment for corals to grow.
 This happened both around the Whitsunday islands and on the mammoth limestone shelf that was to become the worlds largest living structure – known as the Great Barrier Reef.